A Holistic Survey of Wireless Multipath Video Streaming: Open Research Issues

-\textbf{Energy considerations.} Power efficiency is an essential requirement.
-The work~\cite{li2012greentube} shows high power consumption by LTE when video {streams} over HTTP.
-Energy consumption even increases more by using multiple network interfaces.
-Therefore, optimizing power consumption needs further attention in the proposed approaches. \\ \textbf{Security.} Multipath delivery could mitigate some security threats inherently through the use of alternative paths throughout the network.
-There is little work in the scope of multipath multimedia streaming security.
-At the same time, Digital Rights Management (DRM)\nomenclature{DRM}{Digital Rights Management} and the license issues are also security related issues critical for some video services. \\ \textbf{Mobility and Internet of Vehicles (IoV).} Although terminal mobility, velocity, motion degree and related mobile aspects are factors affecting video quality, they are rarely discussed in the literature.
-This type of considerations are be key in the delivery of wireless video in mobile environments in scope of Intelligent Transport Systems (ITS) \nomenclature{ITS}{Intelligent Transport Systems}~\cite{8167677} and Vehicle-to-everything (V2X)\nomenclature{V2X}{Vehicle-to-everything} communications~\cite{7859348}. \\ \textbf{Machine Learning and Artificial Intelligence.} { Leveraging artificial intelligence and machine learning methods are increasingly becoming key tools for network and service optimization~\cite{latah2018artificial} and can be used for advanced scheduling and adaptive coding decisions~\cite{Pensieve}.
-The importance of machine learning approaches to improve video quality has been recognized by Netflix which proposed a new video quality assessment method named Video Multimethod Assessment Fusion (VMAF)\nomenclature{VMAF}{Video Multimethod Assessment Fusion}.
-VMAF is a machine learning-based model that is trained and tested using the results of a subjective experiment in order to deliver the best video quality to the user~\cite{trestian2018seamless}.
+\textbf{Machine Learning~(ML) and Artificial Intelligence~(AI).}~{ Leveraging artificial intelligence and machine learning methods are increasingly becoming key tools for network and service optimization~\cite{latah2018artificial} and can be used for advanced scheduling and adaptive coding decisions~\cite{Pensieve}.
+The importance of machine learning approaches to improve video quality has been recognized by Netflix, which proposed a new video quality assessment method named Video Multimethod Assessment Fusion ~(VMAF)\nomenclature{VMAF}{Video Multimethod Assessment Fusion}.
+VMAF is a machine learning-based model that is trained and tested using the results of a subjective experiment to deliver the best video quality to the user~\cite{trestian2018seamless}.
 Besides, there are also several machine learning-based efforts to learn QoS measurements~\cite{al2018learnqos} or QoE from user reactions~\cite{vasilev2018predicting,alzahrani2018use} to solve various optimization and control problems for a single path video streaming.
-In our state-of-art, there are some approaches utilizing machine learning systems learning QoS from user device and using it for multipath scheduling decisions~\cite{xing2012rate,xing2014real}.
+In our state-of-art, there are some approaches utilizing machine learning systems learning QoS from {the} user device and using it for multipath scheduling decisions~\cite{xing2012rate,xing2014real}.
 Thus, similarly, an interesting solution could be utilizing machine learning systems learning QoE from user reactions and using it for multipath scheduling decisions.}